With a rose arch you can visually enhance your garden. We will show you how you can build your own rose arch from various materials.

 Stability is important

-No matter which rose arch appeals to you the most, it is important to anchor the construction in the Soil, because after all, the good piece should not literally fly around your ears during the next storm.
+No matter which rose arch appeals to you the most, it is important to anchor the construction in the ground, because after all, the good piece should not literally fly around your ears during the next storm.

 The simplest and most stable option is to install the beam shoes in the floor as described above.
 The rose bow is screwed to it and gets stable and safe hold.